Home/ Blog/ Healthy Living/

 What it is: A natural substance that is converted in the body to help make adenosine triphosphate (ATP), which provides energy for muscle contractions.

 Benefits: Creatine gained popularity for helping users enhance athletic performance and build lean body mass.
-It has been found to enhance performance in high-intensity, short-duration exercise, and some research suggests it may help elevate resting testosterone levels.
+It has been found to enhance performance in high-intensity, short-duration exercise, and decrease recovery time in between exercise sessions.

 2. Protein Powder

 What it is: Protein powders come in various forms, but the most common are whey, soy, and casein.
-They can help increase the amount of complete, high-quality protein in a variety of food and beverages (healthy adults need 45 to 65 grams per day).
+They can help increase the amount of complete, high-quality protein in a variety of food and beverages.

 Benefits: Proteins facilitate crucial cellular functions, and complete proteins, like those in protein powders, contain all 20 amino acids necessary to form protein molecules.
 In the short term, high-protein diets have been shown to increase fat burn, increase satiety, and possibly lead to weight loss.